sindresorhus/ky/readme.md

 Exposed for `instanceof` checks.
 The error has a `response` property with the [`Response` object](https://developer.mozilla.org/en-US/docs/Web/API/Response), `request` property with the [`Request` object](https://developer.mozilla.org/en-US/docs/Web/API/Request), and `options` property with normalized options (either passed to `ky` when creating an instance with `ky.create()` or directly when performing the request).

+Be aware that some types of errors, such as network errors, inherently mean that a response was not received.
+In that case, the error will not be an instance of HTTPError and will not contain a `response` property.

 If you need to read the actual response when an `HTTPError` has occurred, call the respective parser method on the response object.
 For example:

 ```js